 At the sites below, costumed interpreters enact life in the fur trade.

-Forts Folle Avoine near Danbury, Wis.: It's open Wednesday-Sunday from Memorial Day weekend through Labor Day weekend.
-Admission is $7, $5 for children 6-12.
+Forts Folle Avoine near Danbury, Wis.: It's open Wednesday-Sunday from Memorial Day weekend through Labor Day weekend and for tours on Saturdays in September.
+Admission is $10, $6 for children 5-15.
 It's on County Road U, three miles west of Wisconsin 35 between Danbury and Webster.

 Events include Yellow River Echoes in June, the Great Folle Avoine Fur Trade Rendezvous in July and the fall encampment, Dagwaagin Gabeshi, in October.
 715-866-8890.

-North West Co.
-Fur Post near Pine City, Minn.: It's open daily from May 1 through Labor Day, then Friday-Sunday through October.
-Admission is $8, $5 for children 6-12, free for Minnesota Historical Society members.
-Disabled-accessible.
+Snake River Fur Post near Pine City, Minn.: It's open Thursday through Monday from Memorial Day through Labor Day weekends and for special events.
+Admission is $10, $6 for children 5-17, free for Minnesota Historical Society members.
+It's disabled-accessible.

 © Beth Gauper

-Events include Open House (free admission) the first Sunday in June; Children's Day in August; Fall Gathering in September; and Mystery at the Fur Post in October.
+Events include Open House (free admission) on the first Sunday in June; Children's Day in August; Festival of the Voyageur in September; and Mystery at the Fur Post in October.
 320-629-6356.

 For more, see Exploring Thunder Bay.

 Grand Portage National Monument in Grand Portage, Minn.: The depot is open from Memorial Day weekend through mid-October; the rest of the year, only the new visitors center is open.